Newsflash: Four of the top ten foreign films that appeared in 2018 are French!

 Our first actor is a bit of a rebel, though...

-There is a question of whether we should consider Monsieur Depardieu on the list of French actors, as he stated in 2012 that he would give up his French passport, and currently resides in Belgium.
+There is a question of whether we should consider Monsieur Depardieu on the list of French actors, as he stated in 2012 that he would give up his French nationality, and currently resides in Belgium.

 Nevertheless, he has made important contributions to French cinema, having starred in The Last Metro, and Jean de Florette – which made him an international star.